 Orange Marmalade Pork Tenderloin is glazed with orange marmalade and spices.
-It’s fancy enough for entertaining and easy enough for weeknight dinner!
+It’s fancy enough for entertaining and easy enough for a weeknight dinner!
 You could even serve this pork tenderloin for a hearty appetizer.
 The best part is, it takes just 20 minutes to make!

 If you’re a fan of sweet and savory, you’ll love this entree recipe.